motivemachine/LORA_remote_relays/README.md

     * This isn't quite complete yet but the plan is to implement a proper ack/nack response for more reliable operation.
     * The second thing is to reply to the message 'STAT' with the current status of both relays.
 The thinking is any one control device may turn the relays on and off, but it would be nice of other control devices could later know what their status is without toggling anything on or off.
 This also lets a controller know that a specific board is, in fact, online and reachable.

-###### A note about receiving messages
-I forgot to attach the Lora modules IRQ pin to a proper external interrupt on the Arduino Nano.
-Currently the Nano constantly queries the radio for incoming messages.
-With an external pull-down resistor I think I can change this to a pin-change interrupt.

 ## TODO

 - [ ] Create and upload a proper BOM
-- [ ] Finish and debug 'status' functions
+- [x] Finish and debug 'status' functions
 - [ ] Further testing of board temperature rise at high currents
 - [ ] Change from polling loop to pin-change interrupt
 - [ ] Clean up lots of old comments, debug info and test functions